TimoKoerber/laravel-json-seeder/README.md

 ![Laravel JSON Seeder - Seeding](https://user-images.githubusercontent.com/65356688/86143769-23e22b00-baf5-11ea-90e6-0631a41d81c4.gif)

-Go to your `databas/seeds/DatabaseSeeder.php` and add the JsonSeeder inside the `run()` method like this:
+Go to your `databas/seeds/DatabaseSeeder.php` and add the JsonSeeder inside the `run()` method like this ...

 ```php
 // database/seeds/DatabaseSeeder.php